 Email display name

-They could have tried sharbelCEO@optimum.net, sharbelkeyvalue@optimum.net or even valuebelsharkey@optimum.net, if the perpetrator wanted to test the limits of creative license.
+They could have tried sharbelCEO@optimum.net, sharbelkeyvalue@optimum.net or even valuebelsharkey@optimum.net, if the perpetrator wanted to test the limits of creative licence.
 Somebody decided to lower their standards by simply changing the profile name (the link is for Google accounts).

 Here’s a quick demonstration: